Best sports cars for 2019

-This premium roadster offers a desirable combination of wind in the hair motoring, a high-quality interior and plenty of badge prestige.
-There's a wide range of engines, from an economy-minded diesel through to a thumping performance V8.
-And unlike many sporty two-seaters, it's perfectly suited to everyday driving.
+This convertible sports car offers a desirable combination of wind in the hair motoring, a high-quality interior and plenty of badge prestige.
+There's a wide range of engines and unlike many sporty two-seaters, it's perfectly suited to everyday driving.

 Not found the car for you?
 Browse all our sports car reviews.

 And the sports cars to avoid

 We put more of an emphasis on driving appeal and performance when we test sports cars.
 But that doesn't mean a sports car can get away with having sky-high emissions and rubbish fuel economy.